project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

         autoResubscribe: bool = True)
 ```

-Read a list of attributes from a target node, this is a wrapper of DeviceController.Read()
+Read a list of attributes from a target node, this is a wrapper of
+DeviceController.Read()

-nodeId: Target's Node ID
+nodeId: Target's Node ID attributes: A list of tuples of varying types depending
-attributes: A list of tuples of varying types depending on the type of read being requested:
+on the type of read being requested: (endpoint, Clusters.ClusterA.AttributeA):
-(endpoint, Clusters.ClusterA.AttributeA):   Endpoint = specific,    Cluster = specific,   Attribute = specific
+Endpoint = specific, Cluster = specific, Attribute = specific (endpoint,
-(endpoint, Clusters.ClusterA):              Endpoint = specific,    Cluster = specific,   Attribute = *
+Clusters.ClusterA): Endpoint = specific, Cluster = specific, Attribute = _
-(Clusters.ClusterA.AttributeA):             Endpoint = *,           Cluster = specific,   Attribute = specific
+(Clusters.ClusterA.AttributeA): Endpoint = _, Cluster = specific, Attribute =
-endpoint:                                   Endpoint = specific,    Cluster = *,          Attribute = *
+specific endpoint: Endpoint = specific, Cluster = _, Attribute = _
-Clusters.ClusterA:                          Endpoint = *,           Cluster = specific,   Attribute = *
+Clusters.ClusterA: Endpoint = _, Cluster = specific, Attribute = _ '_' or ():
-'*' or ():                                  Endpoint = *,           Cluster = *,          Attribute = *
+Endpoint = _, Cluster = _, Attribute = _

-The cluster and attributes specified above are to be selected from the generated cluster objects.
+The cluster and attributes specified above are to be selected from the generated

-e.g.
+cluster objects.

-ReadAttribute(1, [ 1 ] ) -- case 4 above.
+e.g. ReadAttribute(1, [ 1 ] ) -- case 4 above.
+ReadAttribute(1, [
-ReadAttribute(1, [ Clusters.BasicInformation ] ) -- case 5 above.
+Clusters.BasicInformation ] ) -- case 5 above.
+ReadAttribute(1, [ (1,
-ReadAttribute(1, [ (1, Clusters.BasicInformation.Attributes.Location ] ) -- case 1 above.
+Clusters.BasicInformation.Attributes.Location ] ) -- case 1 above.

-returnClusterObject: This returns the data as consolidated cluster objects, with all attributes for a cluster inside
+returnClusterObject: This returns the data as consolidated cluster objects, with
-a single cluster-wide cluster object.
+all attributes for a cluster inside a single cluster-wide cluster object.

 reportInterval: A tuple of two int-s for (MinIntervalFloor, MaxIntervalCeiling).
 Used by establishing subscriptions.
-When not provided, a read request will be sent.
+When not provided, a read request will be
+sent.

 **Returns**:

-  - subscription request: ClusterAttribute.SubscriptionTransaction
+-   subscription request: ClusterAttribute.SubscriptionTransaction To get
-  To get notified on attribute change use SetAttributeUpdateCallback on the returned
+    notified on attribute change use SetAttributeUpdateCallback on the returned
     SubscriptionTransaction.
-This is used to set a callback function, which is a callable of
+This is used to set a callback function, which is a
-  type Callable[[TypedAttributePath, SubscriptionTransaction], None]
+    callable of type Callable[[TypedAttributePath, SubscriptionTransaction],
-  Get the attribute value from the change path using GetAttribute on the SubscriptionTransasction
+    None] Get the attribute value from the change path using GetAttribute on the
-  You can await changes in the main loop using a trigger mechanism from the callback.
+    SubscriptionTransasction You can await changes in the main loop using a
-  ex. queue.SimpleQueue
+    trigger mechanism from the callback. ex. queue.SimpleQueue

 -   read request: AsyncReadTransation.ReadResponse.attributes.
-  This is of type AttributeCache.attributeCache (Attribute.py),
+This is of type
-  which is a dict mapping endpoints to a list of Cluster (ClusterObjects.py) classes
+    AttributeCache.attributeCache (Attribute.py), which is a dict mapping
+    endpoints to a list of Cluster (ClusterObjects.py) classes (dict[int,
-  (dict[int, List[Cluster]])
-  Access as ret[endpoint_id][<Cluster class>][<Attribute class>]
+    List[Cluster]]) Access as ret[endpoint_id][<cluster class>][<Attribute
-  Ex.
+    class>] Ex.
 To access the OnTime attribute from the OnOff cluster on EP 1
-  ret[1][Clusters.OnOff][Clusters.OnOff.Attributes.OnTime]
+    ret[1][clusters.onoff][Clusters.OnOff.Attributes.OnTime]

 **Raises**:

 -   InteractionModelError (chip.interaction_model) on error

 <a id="chip.ChipDeviceCtrl.ChipDeviceControllerBase.ReadEvent"></a>